lettdev/kradblog/_posts/2017-03-31-instal-globalmenu-xfce.md

 title: How to setup global menu for XFCE
 ---

-To setup a global menu for xfce eviroment, we use the Vala AppMenu plugin.
+To setup a global menu for xfce enviroment, we use the Vala AppMenu plugin.

 ## Add global menu